liamvdv/webcli/docs/cli.md

 Note: Press `TAB` to autocomplete an argument to a keyword and go through the different possibilities.

 #### Custom command tutorial
 All your code is bundeled in a command class, which will be instantiated when called.
-The constructor is call with three arguments.
+The constructor is called with three arguments.
 ```javascript
 executingCommand = new cmdClass(args, kwargs, flags);
 ```